maroehri/git-course/README.md

 ## First Steps

-In this section you will learn how to use the fundamentals of git and its associtated commands.
-It will also include some demo code.
+In order to understand how git works, this section will provide an overview of the most fundamental commands.

 ### git init